nextstrain/pathogen-repo-guide/ingest/README.md

 the phylogenetic workflow, then you can use a similar workflow to curate your own data.

-## Run
+## Workflow Usage

-From within the `ingest` directory, run the workflow with:
+All workflows are expected to the be run from the top level pathogen repo directory.
+The default ingest workflow should be run with

 ```
-nextstrain build .
+nextstrain build . -s ingest/Snakefile
 ```

-This produces a `results` directory with the following outputs:
+This produces the default outputs of the ingest workflow:

-- sequences.fasta
+- metadata      = ingest/results/metadata.tsv
-- metadata.tsv
+- sequences     = ingest/results/sequences.fasta

 ## Defaults